Tourism in Algeria: Abdallah Ibn Salam Mosque

 Abdallah Ibn Salam Mosque is a mosque in Algeria.
 Formerly the Great Synagogue of Oran (in Arabic: معبد وهران العظيم), it was built in 1880 at the initiative of Simon Kanoui, but its inauguration took place only in 1918.
 Also known as Temple Israelite, it is located on the former Boulevard Joffre, currently Boulevard Maata Mohamed El Habib.
 It was one of the largest synagogues in North Africa.

-Once Algeria gained its independence in 1962, almost all Algerian Jews had relocated to France.
-An estimated 100 to 120 thousand Jews, as well as a million European settlers and 100 thousand Muslim Harkis, had fled Algeria choosing to settle in France during the Pied-Noir exodus.
+Once Algeria gained its independence in 1962, almost all Jewish settlers had returned to France.
+An estimated 100 to 120 thousand Jewish settlers, as well as a million other European settlers and 100 thousand Muslim Harkis, had fled Algeria choosing to settle in France during the Pied-Noir exodus.

-Algerian Jews relocating to France in the 1960s were assigned "repatriate" status and classed alongside the European settler population owing to the fact that the Jews of Algeria had been French citizens since the Crémieux Decree of 1870.
+The Jewish settlers relocating to France in the 1960s were assigned "repatriate" status and classed alongside the European settler population because the Jews of Algeria had been French citizens since the Crémieux Decree of 1870.

 The Abdallah Ibn Salam mosque is named after the 7th-century Jew from Medina who converted to Islam.